 Occupational Outlook Handbook

-The O*NET Program is the nation’s primary source of occupational information.
-Valid data are essential to understanding the rapidly changing nature of work and how it impacts the workforce and U.S. economy.
-From this information, applications are developed to facilitate the development and maintenance of a skilled workforce.
+The O*Net program is the nation’s primary source of occupational information.
+Valid data are essential to understanding the rapidly changing nature of work.

 The College Board is a mission-driven not-for-profit organization that connects students to college success and opportunity.